Food Sensitivity and Constipation

 “We are what we eat” is a common saying.
 But really, we are what we digest or absorb from what we eat.
 So even if we are eating lots of veggies, clean proteins and fruits, it doesn’t necessarily mean that we are absorbing the goodness that comes from our food.
 Sometimes, it just sits in our stomach and then our colon for large amounts of time.
 NOT helpful.

 The most common food intolerances are wheat (and gluten), corn, soy, dairy and eggs.
 If you are not sure what is specifically causing your constipation you can try doing an elimination of the foods listed above for 2 weeks.
-Once you reintroduce them, you will be able to see how your body reacts and confirm which foods you are intolerant too.
+Once you reintroduce them, you will be able to see how your body reacts and confirm which foods bug you.
 Along with the foods listed, there is a group of foods called FODMAPs.
-FODMAPs are a group of carbohydrates that tend to be poorly absorbed by the small intestine and passed through to the large intestine causing constipation.
+FODMAPs are a group of carbohydrates that tend to be poorly absorbed by the small intestine and passed through to the large intestine.
+This causes constipation.
 FODMAPs include asparagus, artichokes, onions (all), leek bulb, garlic, legumes/pulses, sugar snap peas, onion and garlic salts, beetroot, Savoy cabbage, celery, sweet corn, apples, pears, mango, nashi pears, watermelon, nectarines, peaches and plums.

 You don’t have to eliminate all these foods at once.
-Start to keep a food journal and write down any symptoms that you feel after you eat any of these foods.
-If you start to see a trend, that’s when you know you should remove it from your diet for a period.
+Start to keep a food journal and write down any symptoms that you feel.
+If you start to see a trend, that’s when you know you should remove it from your diet.
+Reach out for help.
+Connect with a holistic nutritionist today.